 The surfactant molecules that remain in the bulk of the liquid form micelles, which are little aggregated bundles of surfactant molecules.
 These make it possible for certain substances to be soluble in the liquid when they otherwise wouldn’t be.
 This is essentially how detergents work.
-The surfactant molecules on the surface of the water the detergent is in makes it spread out and then the micelles make it possible to remove oils and waxes that can’t be handled by water alone.
+The surfactant molecules on the surface of the water the detergent is in make it spread out, and then the micelles make it possible to remove oils and waxes that can’t be handled by water alone.
 The point at which the surfactant molecules in the bulk of the liquid no longer form micelles is the CMC, which was mentioned earlier as the point where the ideal amount of surfactant has been introduced to the liquid.

 How Does Surfactant on a Surface Affect Manufacturing Processes?

 When we clean a surface with a detergent to prepare it for adhesive bonding, painting or printing, we need to finish the wash process with a thorough rinse cycle.
-If we do not remove all of the surfactant from the surface, we leave behind a thin layer of low surface tension contaminants that can interfere with adhesion of paint or a coating on the surface.
+If we do not remove all of the surfactants from the surface, we leave behind a thin layer of low surface tension contaminants that can interfere with the adhesion of paint or a coating on the surface.

 The surfactant that helped clean the surface of our material now becomes detrimental to our bonding process.

-Many single stage washers, or washers with a poorly maintained or insufficient rinse stage, leave a thin film of surfactant on the surface of the parts.
-The parts appear clean but the thin film of the substance can interfere with the performance of the part when attempting to bond to it with an adhesive or coating.
+Many single-stage washers, or washers with a poorly maintained or insufficient rinse stage, leave a thin film of surfactant on the surface of the parts.
+The parts appear clean, but the thin film of the substance can interfere with the performance of the part when attempting to bond to it with an adhesive or coating.

 A common cleanliness test in manufacturing is the water break test, which is done by pouring water over a surface and watching whether it sheets off the surface uniformly, as it presumably would on a clean surface, or if the water breaks and doesn’t fully coat the surface due to a contaminant on the surface.
 In our experience at Brighton Science, we’ve seen this extremely subjective test used in many industries.
 We’ve even witnessed technicians, who use this test as their primary surface quality inspection, intentionally spraying the material surface with surfactants so the water would sheet off and “pass” the water break test.